bonitasoft/bonita-doc/md/pages.md

 On the [Customer Portal](https://customer.bonitasoft.com/), there is also an example in the form of a seed project for creating custom pages using AngularJS and a customizable example task list page.

-## Reuse Bonita BPM Portal content
+## Reuse Bonita Portal content

-You can reuse pages from the Bonita BPM Portal in your custom pages.
+You can reuse pages from the Bonita Portal in your custom pages.
 For example, in a page that gives details of a case history, you could include the live case status diagram to show the current status.
 For example, for case 1 of process definition 8270554088248243867, include these lines in your custom page definition:
 ```groovy
 def idProcess = "8270554088248243867";
 def idCase = "1";
 out.write("""<iframe src=../portal.js/#/admin/monitoring/${idProcess}-${idCase}" style="width:100%; height:100%"></iframe>""");
 ```
-This displays the case diagram exactly as it appears in the standard Bonita BPM Portal page.
+This displays the case diagram exactly as it appears in the standard Bonita Portal page.
 You can modify the view to hide the Portal **Back** button by adding `?diagramOnly` to the URL:
 ```groovy
 out.write("""<iframe src=../portal.js/#/admin/monitoring/${idProcess}-${idCase}?diagramOnly}" style="width:100%; height:100%"></iframe>""");
 ```